AtheosGame/AtheosGame.github.io/Governance/FairGovernance.md

 Governance in general has been plagued with low voter participation, plutocracy, collision and vote-buying attacks.
 How legitimate is a governance system if most of the community does not participate?
 How decentralized can a governance system be, if decisions can be controlled by a small number of colluding large investors?

-DFG is our attempt at moving past this issue, by creating a decentralized governance system which periodically updates with newly implemented changes proposed by the entire community. (developers, investors, players).
+Fair Governance is our attempt at moving past this issue, by creating a decentralized governance system which periodically updates with newly implemented changes proposed by the entire community. (developers, investors, players).

-The following is a set of ideas and criteria that we believe any DFG system should must meet:
+The following is a set of ideas and criteria that we believe any Governance system should must meet:
 - Everyone must have a voice, investors and players alike.
 - The governance methods must be iterative, they have to change alongside its community, while staying true to its principles.
 - It must incentivize participation. (the legitimacy of a voting system is proportional to its voter participation).